IBC Middleware

 IBC applications are designed to be self-contained modules that implement their own application-specific logic through a set of interfaces with the core IBC handlers.
-This was discussed in the previous section.
+This is discussed in the hands-on section.

 These core IBC handlers are designed to enforce the correctness properties of IBC (transport, authentication, ordering) while delegating all application-specific handling to the IBC application modules.
 However, there are cases where some functionality may be desired by many applications, yet not appropriate to place in core IBC...this is where middleware enters the picture.